DevOpsPlatform/Intro/TrainingPlan.md

 ###### We are conducting Phases wise sessions.

-###### This will be useful to the candidates who completed trainng on DevOps & Job seekers on DevOps.

 ###### Who wants to switch to DevOps, you can try this for one week whether its suitable for you or not (I believe everyone can suitable to DevOps).

 ###### Once batch for 7a.m. to 8a.m.
 IST